From outsider to insider

 - Workshops for children and clients of care institution Estinea.

-Active Health Foundation supports the programme of the Koppelkerk with a financial donation.
+Active Health Foundation supported the programme of the Koppelkerk with a financial donation.